TomConlin/Semantic_Exchange_Format/README.md

 node and many leaf nodes regardless of the domain are:

  - `rdf:type`  which identifies the concept/resource in an external ontology
- - `rdfs:label`  for a human readable string for the concept/resource
+ - `rdfs:label` (convenience) short human readable string for the concept/resource
-   (only a convenience, the ontology label takes precedence).
  - `rdfs:comment` optional for longer human readable descriptions.

-Although the concepts thus far are broadly applicable for Semantic Exchanges the use case I need to focus on is biomedical phenotypes and related concepts including genotype, environments, substances etc. so the ontologies I will refer to are mainly
-[Open Biomedical Ontologies](http://www.obofoundry.org/)(OBO)
+Although the concepts thus far are broadly applicable for Semantic Exchanges the use case I need to focus on is biomedical phenotypes and related concepts including genotype, environments, substances etc. so the ontologies I will refer to are mainly from [Open Biomedical Ontologies](http://www.obofoundry.org/)(OBO)